Sa Ty

 Sa Ty (born 4 April 2002) is a Cambodian professional footballer plays as a winger or a forward for Cambodian Premier League club Phnom Penh Crown and the Cambodia national team.

+Professional career

+Electrite du Cambodge

+Sa Ty started his professional career with Electricite du Cambodge in 2020 after graduated from Bati Youth Football Academy.

+Visakha

+Sa Ty joined Visakha in January 2022.

+Phnom Penh Crown

+Sa Ty joined Phnom Penh Crown in July 2025.
+He quickly became a fan favourite after moving from league rival, Visakha.

 International career

 Sa Ty make his Cambodia national team debut in the 2020 AFF Championship coming on as a substitution against Vietnam on 19 December 2021.

 On 7 June 2024, he scored his first international goal in a 2–0 victory during the friendly match against Mongolia.
-On 11 June in the reverse fixtures in Ulaanbaatar, he scored his second international goal.
+On 11 June in the reverse fixtures in Ulaanbaatar, he scored his second international goal but later counted as an own goal from Mongolia's defender.